 While I can’t remember every detail from school, I do remember how anxious the unknown made me every year.
 So when I start seeing my kids exhibit the same apprehension, I know it’s time to break out the anxiety and separation anxiety toolkit we’ve put together over the years.
-It’s one of my favorites – and it makes me feel like a parenting rockstar.
+It’s one of my favorites – because it helps me know that my kids are learning good mental health practices.
+That and it makes me feel like a parenting rockstar.

 Anxiety (and separation anxiety) are natural responses to the unknown

 I know we all like to think we’re super sophisticated (okay, so y’all probably are!), but the fact is this: our anxious ancestors were more likely to survive.
 So anxiety is hardwired into us.
 It’s a natural response – even if that natural response renders us complete wrecks.

 I know that a lot of people (and scholars) differentiate between anxiety and separation anxiety.
 And there are subtle (but important) differences.
 But, at their root, they’ve got enough similarities that we (my husband and I) treat them as one and the same.
 And in this sense, I’m using the word “treat” as a parent, not as a medical professional.
 I’m also only talking about some forms of anxiety, so cue the medical disclaimer in 3, 2, 1…

 This article is for informational purposes only.
 It is not a substitute for medical advice, diagnosis, or treatment.
 Learn more.